UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 Part 3: Thermal Comfort - Spatial Thermal Comfort
 -------------------------------------------------

-In this last step of the tutorial you will use the SpatialTC tool to produce maps of thermal comfort indices using outputs from the two previous steps (SOLWEIG and URock).
+In this last step of the tutorial you will use the **SpatialTC** tool (you find it in the post-processor) to produce maps of thermal comfort indices using outputs from the two previous steps (SOLWEIG and URock).

 The two previous modeling steps provided us with Tmrt (SOLWEIG) and wind fields (URock).
-These outputs are combined in the **SpatialTC**-tool to generate raster maps on thermal indices such as PET, UTCI and COMFA.
+These outputs are combined in the **SpatialTC** tool to generate raster maps on thermal indices such as PET, UTCI and COMFA.